Planar decomposition of the HOMFLY polynomial for bipartite knots and links: Differential expansion

-The planar calculus for the bipartite HOMFLY polynomials also allows to further investigate the property of factorisation of the cyclotomic function.
+The planar calculus for the bipartite HOMFLY polynomials also allows to further investigate the property of factorization of the cyclotomic function.
 It was first discovered for the family of double-braid knots, see~\cite{DEgen}.
 Namely, it turned out that

 what is also obtained in Section~\ref{sec:DB}.
 Here the dependences on two parameters split.
 It is an interesting topological phenomena whose nature is still to be understood.
-Moreover, this factorisation property helped to calculate some previously unknown Racah matrices~\cite{DEgen}.
+Moreover, this factorization property helped to calculate some previously unknown Racah matrices~\cite{DEgen}.
 We guess that the same property can hold if vertical and horizontal braids are connected.
-If these braids additionally are anti-parallel and have even numbers of intersections, then the planar technique is applicable, and such knots/links can be easily calculated.
-Exactly this happens with our generalisation of Kanenobu knots, and for them the cyclotomic function hopefully factorises~\eqref{factor-Kan-cyc}, see Section~\ref{sec:Kan-factor} for details.
+If these braids additionally are antiparallel and have even numbers of intersections, then the planar technique is applicable, and such knots/links can be easily calculated.
+Exactly this happens with our generalization of Kanenobu knots, and for them the cyclotomic function hopefully factorizes~\eqref{factor-Kan-cyc}, see Section~\ref{sec:Kan-factor} for details.